thatdadkure/PowerShell-Workstation-Audit-Script/README.md

 \# PowerShell-Workstation-Audit-Script

 \# A PowerShell script which can be copied/pasted into a PowerShell console window and retrieve auditable workstation configuration settings.
-This script only runs a series a queries (it does not make any modifications) and then creates zip archive on the user's desktop named after the computer name which can then be uploaded as supporting documentation.
+This script only runs a series a queries (it does not make any modifications) and then creates a folder on the currently logged in user's desktop named after the computer name which can then be zipped and uploaded as supporting documentation.

 \# PLEASE NOTE:

 \# This script needs to be run under the workstation user's profile on each workstaiton being audited seperately.
 (Logging in as a domain admin and running the script will generate incomplete results and require the script to be run again)

 \# Search for: c:\windows\system32\windowspowershell\v1.0\powershell.exe, right click the application result and select "run as administrator".